 Building 3D models of the environment is a frequently addressed problem in robotics as they are needed for a wide range of applications.
 For most applications that include autonomous behavior, such models should correspond as well as possible to the current state of the environment.
-In case the environment was substantially changed, existing models must be updated.
-For this purpose, the possibility of directing a mapping or exploring robot directly towards the possible regions that have changed instead of repeating the whole mapping process can greatly reduce the required efforts.
-Therefore, it is important to reliably identify locations in the environment or in a 3D model that have changed.
+In case the environment changed substantially, existing models must be updated.
+For this purpose, the possibility of directing a mapping or exploring robot directly towards the possible regions that have changed instead of repeating the whole mapping process is advantageous.
+Therefore, it is important to reliably identify locations in a 3D model that have changed.

 In this paper, we address the problem of finding changes between a previously built 3D model and its current state based on a small sequence of images (keyframes) recorded in the environment, see Fig. 1 for an illustration.
-Two aspects are important for us: first, we want to reliably locate changes in the model and second, the approach should have a limited computational demand so that it can be executed on a mobile platform.
-Our approach seeks to find changes between the current state of the world and a previously recorded, existing 3D model of the scene.
-For finding inconsistencies, we do not build another 3D model from the newly obtained image data.
-Instead, we project the currently obtained image onto the 3D model and then back to a view-point at which another image of the current sequence has been taken.
-Through a comparison between the back-projected images and the one observed in reality, we can identify possible regions of change.
-To eliminate ambiguities, this process is executed for multiple image pairs.
-Typically 4-5 keyframe images are sufficient to find areas of change and then estimate the 3D location where the geometry has changed.
-Compared to existing approaches for visual change detection such as the work by Taneja et al. [13] or Ulusoy et al. [14], our method is substantially faster towards execution on a mobile robot.
+Two aspects are important here: first, we want to reliably locate changes in the model and second, the approach should have a limited computational demand so that it can be executed on a mobile platform, allowing an exploring or mapping robot to plan its next action according to the location of change.
+Our approach seeks to find changes between the current state of the world and a previously recorded 3D model of the scene.
+For finding inconsistencies, we do not build a new 3D model from the newly obtained image data and compare the result to the existing one.
+Instead, we back-project the currently obtained image onto the 3D model and then project it to a viewpoint at which another image of the current sequence has been taken.
+Through a comparison between the re-projected images and the one observed in reality, we can identify